High Finance (film): Production

-It was produced and distributed by Warner Brothers, and shot at Teddington Studios as a quota quickie.
+It was produced and distributed by Warner Bros., and shot at Teddington Studios as a quota quickie.

 Reception

 Kine Weekly wrote: "There is a lesson to this drama, and had it been treated with imagination and allowed to unfold with more logic it could have grown into first-class entertainment.
 As it is, it seldom escapes from the shackles of the novelette."

 The Daily Film Renter wrote: "Straightforward direction presents action with occasional over-emphasis, while overplus of stilted dialogue militates against conviction.
 Bright spots include excellent work by Ida Lupino as heroine, good photography, and pleasant backgrounds.
 Cutting would improve.
 Should get by with popular halls. ...
 There is rather too much dialogue of a banal type, which holds the action up from time to time."

+Picturegoer wrote: "The development is stilted and the dialogue too full of platitudes to make any real impression, although the moral it seeks to impress is fairly well driven home.
+Gibb McLaughlin is not in his element as the financier and strikes a theatrical note, but Ida Lupino shows the ability that has earned her a Hollywood contract as his daughter."